What is Wilson disease?

 Living with Wilson disease

-Your provider may suggest you take medicine to help keep your copper level under control.
+Your healthcare provider may suggest you take medicine to help keep your copper level under control.
 You may also need to change your diet to help reduce your copper intake.
 These dietary changes include:

 - Not eating shellfish